• Skip to primary navigation

 Top view of mint matcha chocolate thumbprint cookies on a grey background

 And, I highly recommend the sparkling sugar.
-Its grain is significantly larger than regular sugar, and provides a glittery look and crunchy exterior that helps pushes this cookie into fancy category.
+Its grain is significantly larger than regular sugar, and provides a glittery look and crunchy exterior that pushes this cookie into fancy category.
 I used the white variety in order to provide contrast with the dark chocolate dough.

 Close up of mint matcha chocolate thumbprint cookie with bite taken out on a grey background